mikeapp/mcp-iiif-images/README.md

 ```

 ### fetch_iiif_image_region
-Retrieve a specific region of a IIIF image using percentage coordinates, with the region scaled to fit within 2000px on the long edge.
+Retrieve a specific region of a IIIF image using percentage coordinates, with the region scaled to fit within the same constraints.
 Use this to fetch regions of interest at higher detail for more accurate image description and analysis.

 **Parameters:**
 - `baseUri` (required): Base URI of the IIIF Image API resource (without /info.json)